Freezing Credit: A Key to Identity Protection

 Why You Should Freeze Your Child’s Credit

 Children are prime targets for identity theft.
-Thieves love using a clean Social Security number that hasn’t been tied to any financial accounts—exactly what kids have.
+Thieves prefer using clean Social Security numbers that haven’t been linked to any financial accounts—precisely what kids have.
+Most victims don’t find out until they’re 18.
+At that time, they may be denied a student loan or job due to damaged credit from years earlier.

-You make it impossible for thieves to exploit their SSN
+It makes it impossible for thieves to exploit their SSN.

-You ensure a clean credit slate for their future
+It ensures a clean credit slate for their future.

 It’s Completely Free

-Thanks to federal law, all three major credit bureaus must let you freeze and unfreeze your credit for free, at any time.
-No hidden charges.
+Thanks to federal law, all three major credit bureaus must allow you to freeze and unfreeze your credit for free, at any time.
+There are no hidden charges or fees involved.

 Where and How to Freeze Credit

-You’ll need to freeze credit with each bureau separately.
+To freeze credit, you’ll need to do it with each bureau separately.
 Here’s where to go:

 1. Equifax